 John Dalton’s atomic theory given the primary basis of chemistry.
 But present-day electrons holds the key to the chemical structure.
 Thus for better understanding the atomic properties of an element we need to know about their electronic configuration.
 Dalton’s atomic theory based on the following assumption

 Matter made of atoms is indivisible and indestructible.

-- All the atoms of a given element are identical mass and properties.
+All the atoms of a given element are identical mass and properties.

-- Compounds formed by the combination of two or more same or different kinds of atoms.
+Compounds formed by the combination of two or more same or different kinds of atoms.

-- A chemical reaction is a rearrangement of atoms.
+A chemical reaction is a rearrangement of atoms.

 Limitations of Dalton’s atomic theory